saymrwulf/litex-boards/notes.md

-2014-06-08T22:36:00 - Minor doc updates: linking to article on quantization (litex-boards) 2014-06-14T05:24:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2014-06-14T22:33:00 - Quick fix, referencing a known issue from the official repo (litex-boards)
+2014-06-08T22:36:00 - Minor doc updates: linking to article on quantization (litex-boards) 2014-06-14T05:24:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2014-06-14T22:33:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2014-06-19T03:34:00 - Implementing approach from a new paper read last night (litex-boards)